 Buying a private jet is a significant decision, and having a clear roadmap can make the entire journey smoother and more successful.
 Think of this as your personal guide to navigating the purchase, ensuring you feel confident and informed every step of the way.
 From initial considerations to the final handshake, a structured approach is key.

-Decide: Work with Brokers or Go Direct?
+Work with a Broker or Go Direct?

 One of the first choices you'll make is whether to partner with an experienced aircraft broker or attempt to purchase a jet on your own.
 While going direct might seem appealing, the complexities of the aviation market often mean that expert guidance is invaluable.
 As industry insights reveal, many savvy buyers choose to "hire an acquisition expert... because they realize that hiring an expert reduces their risk and they more than save the fee."
 These professionals bring deep market knowledge and negotiation skills, acting as your advocate to find the perfect aircraft and secure the best terms.